robustmq/robustmq/README.md

   </picture>
 </p>
  <h3 align="center">
-    The next-generation Cloud native Message Queue with exetrmely high performance.
+    The next-generation Cloud native Message Queue with extremely high performance.
 </h3>

 ## What is RobustMQ?